uqmzhou8/Retriever/README.md

 ### Special Considerations

 - Ensure only 1 chromosome per VCF file input to Retriever
+- Ensure positions within VCF file are in chronological order
 - Only 1 CPU core required for computing; additional cores do not expedite the program
 - CPU availability allows parallelization across multiple chromosome files
 - If insufficient individuals in any window, program will terminate with error